devraj9849/Microsoft-Sentinel/README.md

  ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-<h1>Connecting Microsoft Entra ID logs into Microsoft Sentinel</h1>
+<h1>B. Connecting Microsoft Entra ID logs into Microsoft Sentinel</h1>
 To begin start heading into portal.azure.com
 Head into Microsoft Sentinel which you have created and go to Content Hub.
 For me at this time it is saying this portal has been moved to Microsoft Defender XDR.
 Just click into it and search for Entra ID and install it.
 <img width="3376" height="1270" alt="2026-07-09 17_14_29-Content hub - Microsoft Defender" src="https://github.com/user-attachments/assets/d9e3eada-a628-4515-8f58-817f7721a186" />